privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 slug: who-vouches-for-you
 title: "Who vouches for you?
 How the Yivi wallet will decide whom to trust"
 authors: [wouterensink]
-tags: [trust, eudi-wallet, trusted-verifier, etsi, security]
+tags: [yivi, trust, eudi-wallet, trusted-verifier, etsi, security]
 ---

 *A first look at the new trust system coming to the Yivi wallet: the ways an issuer or verifier can prove who it is, why a valid signature is not the same as a party you should trust, how the EU's new ETSI TS 119 602 trust lists became our backbone, and what it will take to earn the wallet's top trust level.*